lieszkol/november-gallery/README.md

 `imageResizerWidth` | Thumbnail Width | Width of the generated thumbnail; Leave empty or set to 0 to only constrain the image by height; leave both width and height empty to fall back on the values set on the backend plugin configuration page
 `imageResizerHeight` | Thumbnail Height | Height of the generated thumbnail; Leave empty or set to 0 to only constrain the image by height; leave both width and height empty to fall back on the values set on the backend plugin configuration page
 `imageResizerMode` | Thumbnail Mode | Select how to resize your images into thumbnails, or select "default" to use the thumbnail mode set on the plugin settings page; possible values are: <small><br>- Default<br>- Exact<br>- Portrait<br>- Landscape<br>- Auto<br>- Crop</small>
+`galleryWidth` | Gallery Width | Can be a number (pixel lenght) or a percent (of the parent container).
+Leave empty to fall back on the values set on the backend plugin configuration page
+`galleryHeight` | Gallery Height| Only applies to "Combined" and "Slider" galleries!
+Can be a number (pixel lenght) or a percent (of the parent container).
+Leave empty to fall back on the values set on the backend plugin configuration page

 For an explanation of page propreties, see [Component: Image List Only](#component-image-list-only).
 For a more in-depth explanation as well as examples, see [The NovemberGallery Manual](https://its.zensoft.hu/books/november-gallery-for-octobercms)